darraghoriordan/use-miller/apps/frontend/src/docs/page-content/miller-start/how-to/open-telemetry.md

 ## View Open Telemetry data in production

 Refer to your telemetry provider's documentation.
+If you haven't chosen a provider I recommend honeycomb.io - https://honeycomb.io.

 You do not have to configure instrumentation using a third party provider's libraries.
-You can use the default Open Telemetry exporters that are included in Miller Start with all the major Telemetry SaaS tools.
+Use Miller is already fully instrumented.
+The Open Telemetry exporters that are configured in Miller Start work with all the major Telemetry SaaS tools.

+You need to find the Open Telemetry url for your provider.

 ## Control Open Telemetry in frontend NextJs